CIAT-DAPA/GapAnalysis/cran-comments.md

 0 errors | 0 warnings | 0 notes

-*This is a patch release for version 2.0.2.*
+*This is a minor release for version 2.1.0.*

-This update addresses several minor issues and typos:
+This update introduces a minor method addition and infrastructure improvements:
-- Fixed typos in exported data frames: `FCS existu score` -> `FCS exsitu score`, `Area in protected ares km2` -> `Area in protected areas km2`, and `Total with cooordinates` -> `Total with coordinates`.
-- Updated documentation (README, NEWS, and vignette) to reflect these fixes and clarify data storage locations.
+- Added the `limitByPoints` parameter to `ERSin` and `ERSex` to optionally filter ecoregions and prevent spatial edge effects.
+- Clarified throughout the documentation that input coordinates are assumed to be in the WGS84 (EPSG:4326) coordinate reference system.
+- Fixed a recurrent `[vect] guessed crs` warning when generating spatial buffers.
+- Introduced a comprehensive `testthat` suite to ensure ongoing backwards compatibility for the gap analysis workflows.
 - Verified that the package passes `R CMD check --as-cran` with no errors, warnings, or notes.

 Thank you for your time and help in reviewing this submission.